Tropical cyclone preparedness: Home retrofitting

 An important decision a homeowner should make is to locate the building outside of range from the coast that is exposed to storm surge.
 Regardless of protection from the effects of wind, a building can be flooded or destroyed by storm surge waters.

 To mitigate the effects of high winds and associated debris impact, the home can be examined out by an experienced hurricane mitigation professional.
 Many hurricane protection companies offer free consultations as part of their marketing strategy.
 The State of Florida has taken steps to help its homeowners in the area of hurricane preparedness through its My Safe Florida Home grant program.
 Qualified homeowners receive a free in-home assessment of their home's hurricane readiness.
 The state matches funds spent by the homeowner, up to a $5,000 limit.

 When making these types of home improvements, there are two major areas of focus: the roof and the openings.

 Homes may be retrofitted to withstand the extreme conditions of a tropical cyclone.
 Common modifications include reinforcing gabled roofs, applying additional adhesives to roof shingles, installing hurricane straps and clips to ensure the roof stays in place despite high winds.
 Hurricane resistant shutters, as well as impact resistant glass may help keep windows closed from driving rain, despite flying debris.
+Contrary to a common misconception, taping windows with masking or duct tape does not impact whether they will break.

 External patio and pool screen enclosures are especially vulnerable during a hurricane.
 A homeowner who anticipates sustained winds greater than 100 mph may use a razor knife taped to a telescopic pole to cut down the screens from the enclosure's skeleton structure.
 This will prevent the screens from acting as a sail and pulling down the entire enclosure structure.

 Reinforcing garage doors and entry doors is also common practice for hurricane preparing a home.
 Garage doors may be protected by fabric screens, made of a strong woven fabric, to keep out projectiles and to reinforce the door.

 The goal of these mitigation measures and products is to decrease the likelihood of severe damage to a home.
 There is no guarantee that these measures will safeguard any home against any kind of storm and the projectiles that may come with a storm, but a well-protected home is far more likely to come through a hurricane in better shape than a home that has little or no protection.